“There is one thing the photograph must contain, the humanity of the moment.”

-‘Fancy a Dander?‘ …. is the most current photographic exhibition by West Belfast photographer Sean Allen.
+‘Fancy a Dander?‘ …. is an exhibition by West Belfast photographer Sean Allen.

 The exhibition was launched at The Belfast Feile An Phoball Festival in August 2017 and was met with great reviews and will take the viewer on a tour around the streets of Belfast between 1986 -1998 and will provide a glimpse into the lives and the resilience of the people that Allen encountered.